 Crash dieting is a type of food deprivation often seen in someone with an eating disorder.
 Anorexia sufferers starve themselves for long periods of time, while those with bulimia sometimes restrict their food intake to compensate for binge eating episodes.

-The Effects of Crash Dieting
+The Effects of Extreme Dieting

 Someone who is attempting to crash diet is likely to experience intense hunger, misery, depression, low energy and tiredness, and food cravings.